An eportfolio is most useful when shared with other people, whether this is a tutor, a prospective employer, or groups of people working together.

 - Click on + New secret URL to create a link that can be shared by email etc.

 - Click on the pages icon to copy the link to your clipboard where you can then paste it into an email or document.

-- Click on the pencil icon to open the calendar options (5) to set a start and end date between which the secret URL will allow anyone who has it to access the item that you have shared (whether this is a collection (and all pages within it), or an individual page).
+- Click on the pencil icon to open the calendar options to set a start and end date between which the secret URL will allow anyone who has it to access the item.
 Once the end date is reached, access will be removed automatically.

 - Click on the bin icon to delete the secret URL.
 Access using this link will stop immediately.